Guide for Drawing Flowers with Pens

 Painting the background in black adds contrast:

-For the background, I used Zig Real Brush marker.
-Here is my markers review for artists.
+For the background, I used a Zig Real Brush marker.
+Here is my marker brand review for artists.

 5. Mix it up!

-Any plant, leaf, fruit, or vegetable, are complementary to flowers.
+Any plant, leaf, fruit, or vegetable is complementary to flowers.

-If you like drawing trees, visit my easy guide for drawing trees with a pen (including MANY examples).
+If you like drawing trees, visit my tree drawing guide, which includes many examples.

 6. Do your thing!